Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Introduction.

 In 1962, M. Kuranishi proved that any compact complex manifold $X_0$ has a versal (also called semi-universal) finite-dimensional analytic space of deformations $K$ (see \cite{Ku1} for the original paper, \cite{Ku2} and \cite{Ku3} for more accurate versions and simpler proofs).
 Roughly speaking, this means that every deformation of the complex structure of $X_0$ is encoded in a family defined over this finite-dimensional analytic space $K$ (the family is said to be complete); and that this family is minimal amongst all complete families.
 This fundamental result is the crowning achievement of the famous deformation theory K. Kodaira developed in collaboration with D.C.
 Spencer (see \cite{K-S1}, \cite{K-S2}).
-The Kuranishi space $K$ must be thought of as a substitute for a local moduli space of complex structures, which is known not to exist in general.
+The Kuranishi space $K$ must be thought of as a substitute for a local moduli space of complex structures, which is known not to exist in general in the category of analytic spaces.
+Together with the theorems of deformations of Kodaira-Spencer (criteria of rigidity, completeness and versality in terms of the Kodaira-Spencer map), it gives a complete answer to the original Kodaira's problem \cite[p.19]{MK}: Determine all "sufficiently small" deformations of a given complex manifold.

-It is natural to ask for generalizations of this result to other geometric structures, and in particular to foliations.
-It is known that a Kuranishi's Theorem is valid for holomorphic foliations and even for transversely holomorphic foliations (see \cite{G-H-S}).
-In this last case, the foliation is smooth, but its normal bundle is endowed with a complex structure which is invariant by holonomy.

-However, in the case of foliations by complex manifolds (or, equivalently, Levi-flat CR structures), the situation is much more complicated.
-Here the tangent bundle to the foliation is endowed with a complex structure, so that this is a case in a sense orthogonal to the previous one.

-The main problem is that it is easy to find examples of foliations by complex manifolds with no finite-dimensional complete family.
-Indeed, this is the most common case and it seems very difficult to give a useful criterion to ensure finite-dimensional completeness.
-For example, in the case of an irrational linear foliation of the $3$-torus by curves, finite-dimensionality is related to the arithmetic properties of the irrational slope (see \cite{Sl} or \cite{EK-S}).

-So one is faced with the following dilemma: either studying the rare examples where finite-dimensionality occurs (cf. \cite{M-V} for such an example), or dealing with infinite-dimensional families.

-If one follows this last option and try to construct an infinite-dimensional versal space, many technical obstacles come out.
-The classical proof of versality in Kuranishi's Theorem breaks down completely since it uses heavily elliptic theory, and begins with showing that the candidate for versal space is tangent to the kernel of an auto-adjoint elliptic operator.
-But this implies that this space is finite-dimensional.
-Hence there is no natural way of attacking the problem.
+In this paper, we develop an analogous deformation theory for a special class of abstract Levi-flat CR structures, the class of proper CR submersions onto the circle (see definition \ref{properCRdef}).
+We deform these structure keeping the smooth submersion fixed (cf section \ref{setting}).
+In this setting, we prove a Kuranishi Theorem (Theorem \ref{main}), define a Kodaira-Spencer map and derive rigidity, completeness and versality criteria.